Emilinya/TopologyOptimizer/README.md

 ## Usage/Examples

 ### Running
 The program is run using `run.py`.
 This program takes in two command line arguments; a design file and a domain size.
 The folder `designs` contains some design files, and you can easily make a custom design using those files as a template.
 If the design is `path/to/design.json`, the output of the program is saved to `output/design/data`.
 The produced data can be visualized with `plot.py`, which automatically reads all the data files, and produces corresponding figures in `output/design/figures`. `plot.py` can also take a list of designs as an argument to limit which designs it will plot.
-For istance,
+For instance,
 ```bash
 python3 plot.py design1 design2
 ```